gillimo/research-agent/docs/tickets.md

 - [x] UAT60: Unit test prompt-text waits
   Add coverage for `_wait_for_prompt_text` in the harness tests.
   Acceptance: test passes with ANSI-colored prompt events.
+- [x] UAT61: Prompt-text cursor coverage
+  Add a unit test to verify `_wait_for_prompt_text` advances the cursor between prompts.
+  Acceptance: sequential prompt waits succeed using the updated cursor.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted